 12. Check the park map for character meet-and-greet times and more.

 All of the park's character encounter times are listed on the park map.
 The park map also lists open and close times for the rides, restaurants and shows.
 The SeaWorld Discovery Guide is the official app.
-It has the park map and show schedules, as well.
+It has the park map, show schedules and SeaWorld San Diego hours, as well.

 13. Schedule your day around the shows.

 You can do this before you leave home by checking the date on the calendar to see the show schedule a week or so ahead of your visit.
 Plan to arrive at least 20 minutes ahead of the shows (and even earlier during peak times) to get seats in the best viewing area.
 In between the shows, we ride the rides and experience the animal encounters.
-(Tad and Lily both especially love Dolphin Days and Pets Rule!)
+(Tad and Lily both especially love Dolphin Days and Sea Lions Live!)

 14. Take advantage of festivals and special events.